Short-term Study Abroad Program

 - Ability to provide expertise, suggestions, and/or guest lecturer(s) for the academic area of your course and on-site activities

-- Reputation of services as evidenced by recommendations from other educational institutions
+- The reputation of services as evidenced by recommendations from other educational institutions

 - Understanding of U.S. safety protocols and ability to provide safety and security guidance to participants